kupehtci/DOCUMENTATION/SQL/SQL - Natural Join.md

-#SQL #POSTGRES
+#SQL

 ### NATURAL JOIN

-Natural join link a query by joining two tables by an attributte that is shared between them in both tables.
+Natural join link a query by joining two tables by an attribute that is shared between them in both tables.